-It recently refreshed its plan offerings, maintaining its strategy of easy-to-understand plans loaded with as much service as anyone could need.
+Last year it refreshed its plan offerings, maintaining its strategy of easy-to-understand plans loaded with as much service as anyone could need.
 For mobile plan shoppers, picking a T-Mobile data plan is easy.

 All of T-Mobile’s post-paid data plans are actually built off of one plan: the T-Mobile One Plan.
 The price and service included are also easy to understand.

 - The best T-Mobile plans: T-Mobile’s plans picker

 - The best T-Mobile phones: T-Mobile phones list

 Current T-Mobile special offers

 1. Get up to $700 off an iPhone 8, iPhone 8 Plus or iPhone X when buying two